0xzero4/ctf-writeups/README.md

 # 🧠 CTF Writeups

-A collection of my CTF challenge writeups, focused on OSINT and Digital Forensics.
+A collection of my CTF challenge writeups focused on OSINT and Digital Forensics.

 ---